-If you, a friend, or a loved one is suicidal or exhibiting any suicidal warning signs, please contact the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
+If you, a friend, or a loved one is suicidal or exhibiting any suicidal warning signs, please contact the 988 Suicide & Crisis Lifeline by calling or texting 988.
 You can also call your healthcare provider or go to the nearest emergency department.
 Treat it in the same way you would treat any other medical emergency – like choking or a heart attack – and get help immediately!

-THE NATIONAL SUICIDE PREVENTION LIFELINE: Upon calling the National Suicide Prevention Lifeline, you will be connected to a trained certified crisis counselor at one of the 150 crisis centers in the Lifeline’s network.
+THE 988 SUICIDE & CRISIS LIFELINE: Upon calling the 988 Suicide & Crisis Lifeline, you will be connected to a trained certified crisis counselor at one of the 150 crisis centers in the Lifeline’s network.
 The crisis counselor can offer mental health support as well as referrals to local services.
 Calls are routed to the nearest available crisis center based on the caller’s area code.
-You can call the Lifeline (1-800-273-8255) any time of the day or night.
+You can call the Lifeline (988) any time of the day or night.
 You can also chat online.

 EVIDENCE FOR THE LIFELINE'S ABILITY TO HELP YOU, A FRIEND, OR A LOVED ONE